VALife Insurance: A Costly Mistake For Veterans

 How much is VALife per month?

-VALife premiums are based entirely on your age at the time of application and the amount of coverage you select.
+Your monthly cost depends on your age when you apply and the amount of coverage you select.
 For example, according to the VA’s official premium chart:

 At age 40, $10,000 of coverage costs about $22.00 per month.